American Popular Revolutionary Alliance: 21st century

 In the elections of said year, Alan García lost resoundingly, remaining in fifth place with 6.19%.
 Hours later, the candidate resigned from the APRA presidency calling for an "internal restructuring of the party."
 On Monday, 3 October 2016, Enrique Cornejo asks that they not think of putting obstacles that hinder votes, where he said do not think of cheating on the part of your "companions".

 On 17 April 2019, former President Alan García died at the Casimiro Ulloa Hospital in Miraflores after shooting himself in the head after a preliminary search and arrest warrant against him due to the Odebrecht corruption scandal.

 In the extraordinary congressional elections of 2020, held after the dissolution of Congress in 2019, the APRA had its worst electoral result of 2.7%, failing to pass the 5% electoral threshold, which means that it would not have parliamentary representation after 25 uninterrupted years.
-However, it managed to maintain the registration of the Political Party as it was an extraordinary electoral process.
+However, it managed to maintain the registration as a political party since it was an extraordinary electoral process.

 In 2020, the party chose former Minister Nidia Vílchez as its presidential candidate for the 2021 general elections.
 However, and because the Special Electoral Jury (JEE) declared the party's congressional list inadmissible, they decided to withdraw Vílchez's candidacy for the presidency.
 Because the party did not participate in the general elections, the party could lose its registration as a political party.

+International alignment

 APRA is a member of the Socialist International.

 The youth organization of APRA is known as Juventud Aprista Peruana.

 Hilda Gadea – the first female Secretary of the Economy of the Executive National Committee for APRA; later married Che Guevara and wrote a memoir.

 Current structure and composition

 National Executive Committee

 The National Executive Committee of the Peruvian Aprista Party is the implementing body of organic action and mobilization of the party.
 It is the responsibility of the National Executive Committee to give the unit of total action committees and party cadres, efficiently support the development of decentralized activities and delegate decision-making authority to the Base Committees throughout the Republic, with knowledge of the national political leadership.

 The establishment, functions, powers of each National Institute and Regional Institute delegates and general coordinators, are set out in the General Rules of Organization on the basis of which produces the respective functions manual, which must be approved by the National Political Commission.
 It is led by two general secretaries, which are elected by a National Convention.

-The current National Executive Committee is led by Belén García, former congressional nominee from Ica, and Benigno Chirinos, former Senator and current Chairman of the Workers Confederation, a trade union affiliated to the party.
+The current National Executive Committee is led by Belén García Mendoza, former congressional nominee from Ica, and Benigno Chirinos, former Senator and current Chairman of the Workers Confederation, a trade union affiliated to the party.
 As Institutional and Political General Secretaries, respectively, they were elected at the XXV National Convention, held from 25 to 27 October 2019.